Best Times to Visit Tel Aviv, Israel

 What is the best time of year to visit Tel Aviv for pleasant weather and fewer crowds?

-Are there any specific local customs or cultural considerations I should be aware of when visiting Tel Aviv?
+What are some local customs or cultural considerations I should be aware of when visiting Tel Aviv?

 Ready to Plan Your Trip?